icon_notification notification-animation 2

 Conclusion

 With the availability of various banking and non-banking platforms, it has become easier than ever for you to transfer funds across borders.
-You may need to understand the timeframe, exchange rates and fees applicable on each platform to ensure a smooth and hassle-free transaction suited to your needs.
-You may want to consult your bank or service provider in India for specific guidelines and recommendations regarding international money transfers.
+You must understand the timeframe, exchange rates and fees associated with each platform is to ensure a smooth and hassle-free transaction suited to your needs.
+You should consult your bank or service provider in India for specific guidelines and recommendations regarding international money transfers.

 This is sample bottom text